 Katy needed eight sessions of therapy.
 The first few were for assessment and preparation.
 Katy started doing trauma processing in her third session.
-By the sixth session she was back on her bike and by the eighth session her nightmares were gone.
+By the sixth session she was back on her bike and by the eighth session, her nightmares were gone.

 Katy had only had one major traumatic event in her life.
 For her, EMDR was quite straightforward.
 Many people have multiple traumatic events, and then EMDR will take longer.

 It’s not easy remembering the worst moments in your life.
 If you are someone who has had lots of trauma then your EMDR therapist will spend time helping you develop coping skills before you start trauma processing.
-If your life is quite unstable, for example if you have an ongoing court case or you are homeless, then an EMDR therapist may say that now is not the time to try trauma processing.
+If your life is quite unstable, for example, if you have an ongoing court case or you are homeless, then an EMDR therapist may say that now is not the time to try trauma processing.

 EMDR therapy is particularly useful when your memory feels like it’s held in your body.
 People sometimes say that they know rationally that they’re safe now, but that they still feel unsafe.
-Sometimes people don’t even have a visual memory of what happened, but they still feel intense emotions in their body.
+Sometimes people don’t even have a visual memory of what happened, but they still feel intense emotions in their bodies.

 That’s where EMDR comes into its own.
 It helps people harness their brain’s natural capacity for healing, putting those feelings where they belong.
 In the past.
-In this way EMDR therapy lets you move confidently towards your future.
+In this way EMDR therapy lets you move confidently toward your future.